Romania loses 1-3 to Italy in Billie Jean King Cup World Group play-off

 Romania lost 1-3 to Italy in the Billie Jean King Cup World Group play-off, after Elisabetta Cocciaretto defeated Mihaela Buzarnescu on Saturday 5-7, 6-7 (5).
 Earlier in the day, the hopes of the Romanian team had briefly rekindled after Elena Gabriela Ruse took down Jasmine Paolini, 1-6, 6-3, 6-4, but the final match killed off the chance for a Romanian comeback.

-In the first singles matches on Friday, Elisabetta Cocciaretto beat Irina Maria Bara 6-1, 6-4, and Martina Trevisan defeated Mihaela Buzarnescu 6-2, 2-6, 7- 6 (5) in an epic encounter, agerpres.ro confirms.
+In the first singles matches on Friday, Elisabetta Cocciaretto beat Irina Maria Bara 6-1, 6-4, and Martina Trevisan defeated Mihaela Buzarnescu 6-2, 2-6, 7- 6 (5) in an epic encounter.

 Following this result Romania lost its place in the World Group and will now compete in 2022 in the Europe-Africa Group 1.